harness/developer-hub/docs/software-engineering-insights/sei-collections/collections-overview.md

 ![](./static/collections-hierarchies-diagram.png)

 <figcaption>A diagram of the relationship between projects, Collection categories, and Collections.
-SEI connectors (integrations) feed data from your SDLC tools into the project and the corresponding Collection categories and Collections.
+SEI integrations feed data from your SDLC tools into the project and the corresponding Collection categories and Collections.
 Data is ultimately displayed on Insights, which are associated with particular Collections.</figcaption>
 </figure>

 Projects, Collection categories, and Collections provide a broad way of organizing, filtering, and scoping data so you can examine data for different teams, lines of business, development initiatives, sprints, or other scopes.
 From there, you can configure [metrics and reports](/docs/category/metrics-and-reports) to further refine and examine different facets of your teams' data.